 Traditional Publishing

-Traditional means of publishing involves submitting your manuscript to established publishing companies like Penguin Random House, HarperCollins, or Simon & Schuster.
-If your book is accepted, the publisher handles everything—from editing and cover design to marketing and distribution.
+Traditional means submitting your children's book to publishing companies like Penguin Random House, HarperCollins, or Simon & Schuster.
+If they accept your work, the publisher handles editing, cover design, marketing, and distribution.

 This path requires no upfront costs, provides access to industry experts, and offers wider bookstore and library distribution.
-However, the process is highly competitive, with publishers receiving thousands of submissions and accepting only a fraction.
-If you secure a deal, you’ll have less creative control, as publishers make the final decisions on key elements like illustrations and pricing.
+But, it's highly competitive, with publishers receiving thousands of submissions and accepting only a few.

 Self-Publishing

-Self-publishing, on the other hand, gives you full creative control and the ability to publish on your terms.
-Platforms like Amazon Kindle Direct Publishing (KDP), IngramSpark, and Barnes & Noble Press allow authors to release their books without waiting for approval from a publishing house.
+Self-publishing, on the other hand, gives you full control.
+Platforms like Amazon Kindle Direct Publishing (KDP), IngramSpark, and Barnes & Noble Press allow authors to release their books without waiting for a publishing house.

-Still, self-publishing success stories exist—books like P is for Pterodactyl by Raj Haldar and The Rabbit Who Wants to Fall Asleep by Carl-Johan Forssén Ehrlin became bestsellers through this route.
+Still, self-publishing success stories exist—books like P is for Pterodactyl by Raj Haldar and The Rabbit Who Wants to Fall Asleep by Carl-Johan Forssén Ehrlin.

 Tips for Writing your Children’s Book